Tom Canning: Al Jarreau

 In 1974, Canning met the then-unsigned Al Jarreau.
-They began working together as a duo at The Bla-Bla Cafe, a nightclub in Studio City, CA. Shortly thereafter, Jarreau signed an extended contract with Warner Brothers Records.
+They began working together as a duo at The Bla-Bla Cafe, a nightclub in Studio City, CA. Shortly thereafter, Jarreau signed an extended contract with Warner Bros.
+Records.
 Canning then worked as Jarreau's Musical Director and eventually his co-writer and co-producer.
 International touring and recording led to seven albums, multi-platinum sales and numerous Grammy awards.
-Some of Jarreau’s more well-known songs that Canning co-wrote are “Thinkin’ About It Too”, “Never Givin’ Up”, ”Roof Garden”, “Breakin’ Away”, “Step By Step”, “Black and Blues” and “Lost and Found”.
+Some of Jarreau's more well-known songs that Canning co-wrote are “Thinkin’ About It Too”, “Never Givin’ Up”, ”Roof Garden”, “Breakin’ Away”, “Step By Step”, “Black and Blues” and “Lost and Found”.

 T-Bone Burnett

 In 1972 Canning began recording with T-Bone Burnett on The B-52 Band & the Fabulous Skylarks.
-He subsequently played on several of Burnett’s solo albums, including those with The Alpha Band.
+He subsequently played on several of Burnett's solo albums, including those with The Alpha Band.
 Canning later composed or played on several films for which Burnett produced the music, including Divine Secrets of the Ya-Ya Sisterhood, the Oscar winners Walk the Line and Crazy Heart, and The Ballad of Buster Scruggs.

 Thicke of the Night

 In 1983, Canning was the original musical director for the television variety/talk show Thicke of the Night.
-The show’s house band included Alan Pasqua, Kevin Dukes, Dennis Belfield, Mike Baird and Gary Herbig.
+The show's house band included Alan Pasqua, Kevin Dukes, Dennis Belfield, Mike Baird and Gary Herbig.
 Richard Belzer, Gilbert Gottfried, Arsenio Hall, and Charles Fleischer were among the cast of writers and performers.